The program information below is valid for the fall 2023 term (September 1, 2023 - December 31, 2023).

 - ECON 721 Econometrics II

-- Students are allowed to take 1 elective outside of the Department of Economics, with the approval of the Graduate Advisor.
+- Students are allowed to take electives outside of the Department of Economics, with the approval of the Economics Associate Chair, Graduate Studies.

 - Link(s) to courses